 - Water Service Disconnections are Postponed

 - Street Sweeping Tickets Are Not Being Issued

 MODIFIED SERVICES Through July 31 (could be extended)

 - Reservations for Recreation Facilities, Conference Rooms, and Gazebos are Cancelled

-- All Recreation Classes, Programs, Activities and Events are Cancelled Including Summer Concerts & Movies in the Park, and Summer Day Camp
+- All Recreation Classes, Programs, Activities are Cancelled

 - Teen Activity Center